 When you have selected the required SRs in the wizard, click Next to continue.

-- Before beginning the test failover process, the wizard performs a number of pre-checks, for example, to ensure that all the storage required by the selected VMs and vApps is available.
+Before beginning the test failover process, the wizard performs pre-checks.
+For example, the checks ensure all the storage required by the selected VMs and vApps is available.

 - Check that storage is available.
 If any storage is missing, you can click Attach SR on this page to find and attach the relevant SR.

 - Check that HA is not enabled on the target DR pool.
-To avoid having the same VMs running on both the primary and DR pools, HA must be disabled on the secondary pool to ensure that the recovered VMs and vApps are not started up automatically by HA after recovery.
-To disable HA on the secondary pool, you can simply click Disable HA on the this page.
-(If HA is disabled at this point, it will be enabled again automatically at the end of the test failover process.)
+To avoid having the same VMs running on both the primary and DR pools, disable high availability on the secondary pool.
+This action ensures that high availability does not automatically start the recovered VMs and vApps after recovery.
+To disable high availability on the secondary pool, click Disable HA on this page.
+(If the wizard disables high availability at this point, it is enabled again automatically at the end of the test failover process.)

 Resolve any issues on the pre-checks page, and then click Failover to begin the test failover.

-- VMs and vApps that were recovered during the test failover will be removed.
+- VMs and vApps that were recovered during the test failover are removed.

-- Storage that was recovered during the test failover will be detached.
+- Storage that was recovered during the test failover is detached.

-- If HA on the DR pool was disabled at the prechecks stage to allow the test failover to take place, it will be enabled again automatically.
+- If the wizard disabled high availability on the DR pool at the prechecks stage to allow the test failover to take place, it is enabled again.